 This month-long celebration is like a festive gumbo, mixing European traditions with down-home Southern hospitality.
 They’ve got a 34-foot Christmas tree that would make Rockefeller Center jealous, plus displays for Kwanzaa and Hanukkah because inclusivity is always in season.

-DISCOVER MORE Christmas Markets New Mexico 2024: Discover Festive Charms and Local Crafts
+DISCOVER MORE Christmas Markets North Dakota 2024: Your Ultimate Guide to Festive Shopping and Events

 Christmas in Natchez: Southern Tradition with a Festive Twist